trello-archive/victor/README.md

 `Toolkit not found: apple.awt.CToolkit`

+This occurs because [Batik](http://xmlgraphics.apache.org/batik/), the SVG toolkit Victor uses, requires a working version of AWT.

 If this happens you should install and use [JDK 1.7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) for your instance of Android Studio.
 For instructions how, consult the "Mac OS X" section of [this article](https://intellij-support.jetbrains.com/entries/23455956-Selecting-the-JDK-version-the-IDE-will-run-under).

 Known Issues
 ------------

+- Android Studio doesn't recognize generated resources in XML, so autocomplete doesn't work and you get warnings (even though the code works fine).
+Generated resources should be fully supported in future versions of the Android gradle plugin.

-- Android Studio doesn't automatically rebuild if the SVG folder is modified; if you change your SVGs you should make sure to rebuild in order to pull in the new assets.
+- Android Studio doesn't automatically rebuild if the SVG folder is modified (like it does with other resources).
+Therefore, if you add SVGs you will have to manually rebuild before they will be generated.
-- Android Studio doesn't recognize SVG resources in XML (so no autocomplete + warnings).
-The Android plugin will support it someday.

 Planned Features
 ----------------